rnd195/LaTeHubTheme-Typora/readme.md

+# Important update
+The project has been moved to Gitlab [here](https://gitlab.com/rnd195/LaTeHubTheme-Typora).

 # LaTeHub theme for Typora

 This project aims to create a similar look and feel to LaTeX documents by modifying the default [Typora](https://typora.io/) theme "Github" (thus LaTeHub).
 I simply needed a theme that looked nice when exported and also justified the text.
 So far, only minor changes have been made.
 These include: